Healthy Soil for Our Families

 Location :Walnut Way Center and Gardens

 Our 9 year Growing Healthy Soil for Healthy Communities gardening workshops has completed.
 We aimed to reduce the harmful levels of lead in soil and enhance neighbors gardening experiences!
 Urban agriculture and gardening in Milwaukee is a thriving movement.
 Many organizations and individuals are actively involved in community and backyard gardening.
 However, Lindsay Heights and nearby communities should take precautions to avoid exposure to harmful lead levels.

-The Growing Healthy Soil for Healthy Communities project was a community academic partnership that utilizes principles of community-based participatory research.
+The Growing Healthy Soil for Healthy Communities project was a community academic partnership that utilized principles of community-based participatory research.
 Partners included Sixteenth Street Community Health Centers, Walnut Way Conservation Corp., the Medical College of Wisconsin, the University of Wisconsin – Madison, UW-Extension and the Milwaukee Health Department.
 Study Goals included demonstrating the effectiveness of soil and landscape interventions, increasing environmental health literacy, increasing awareness of existing policies influencing safe backyard gardening, and engagement in policy formation to support sustainable change.